Thousands of Resources, Ready to help.

-The Certified Local Government (CLG) program is a preservation partnership between local, state, and national governments focused on promoting historic preservation at the local level.
-The program is jointly administered by the National Park Service (NPS) and the State Historic Preservation Office (SHPO).
-Through this program, local units of government are empowered to shape the future of the historic fabric of their communities and provided an incentive to build strong preservation programs in partnership with NPS and SHPO, which provide technical assistance and funding support for local efforts.
+The Certified Local Government (CLG) program is a preservation partnership between local, state, and national governments focused on promoting strong local historic preservation programs.
+The CLG program is jointly administered by the National Park Service (NPS) and the State Historic Preservation Office (SHPO).

 Any community in Michigan can become a CLG--a county, township, city, or village.
 A local unit of government that wishes to become a CLG follows a certification process through which it works with SHPO to outline a plan for achieving its preservation goals.
-Once certified as a CLG, a community gains special access to technical assistance, funding opportunities, and other benefits.
+Once certified as a CLG, the community gains access to program benefits.

 Review SHPO's CLG Program Handbook for a full discussion of the program, benefits, and requirements for participating communities.

 Rooted in best practice approaches, the CLG program gives credibility to local preservation activities, their relationship to broader planning processes, and their role in promoting community character, sense of place, cultural diversity, and economic vitality.
-The program also promotes preservation activities consistent with national and state legislation and standards, which encourage responsible decision-making for the treatment of important historic resources in the community.
+The program also promotes activities consistent with national and state legislation and standards, which encourage responsible decision-making for the treatment of important historic resources in the community.

-Additional information on the CLG grant program is available here.
+Detailed information on SHPO's CLG grant program is available here.

-NOTE: In addition to the annual CLG grants, there are sometimes additional federal monies available to CLGs through SHPO or directly from the National Park Service.
+NOTE: In addition to annual CLG grants, there are sometimes additional federal monies available to CLGs through SHPO or directly from the National Park Service.
 Information on NPS grants available to CLGs can be found here.

 To participate in the CLG program, a local unit of government must agree to meet the standards set forth by the National Park Service and the guidelines in SHPO's CLG Program Handbook.
 At a basic level, CLGs agree to:

 If so, the CLG program may be a good fit for your community.
-Start by reviewing SHPO's Informational Brochure and/or the CLG Program Handbook and reaching out to the CLG Coordinator, who can meet with local stakeholders to discuss the program and ways it might be beneficial to the community.
+Start by reviewing SHPO's Informational Brochure and/or the CLG Program Handbook.
+Also reach out to SHPO's CLG Coordinator, who can meet with local stakeholders to discuss the program and ways it can help your community.